jrao/liferay-docs/develop/tutorials/articles/service-builder/11-registering-json-web-services.markdown

 `http://localhost:8080/api/jsonws/suprasurf-portlet.surfboard/add-board-wow` and
 can be accessed using the HTTP PUT method.

-If the URL name starts with a slash character (`/`), only the method name is used to form the service URL; the class name is ignored.
+If the URL method name in a JSON web service annotation starts with a slash character (`/`), only the method name is used to form the service URL; the class name is ignored:

     @JSONWebService("/add-something-very-specific")
     public boolean addBoard(

-Similarly, you can change the class name part of the URL, by setting the value in class-level annotation:
+Similarly, you can change the class name part of the URL, by setting the value in a class-level annotation:

     @JSONWebService("sbs")
     public class SurfBoardServiceImpl extends SurfBoardServiceBaseImpl {